 “The failure happened at an altitude of 161 kilometers.
-The third stage, the booster vehicle and the spacecraft completely burned up in atmosphere.
-As of now there are no reports of debris reaching the ground,” said a statement released by Roscosmos, according to RT.
+The third stage, the booster vehicle and the spacecraft completely burned up in [the] atmosphere.
+As of now, there are no reports of debris reaching the ground,” said a statement released by Roscosmos, according to RT.

 This is the second loss of a cargo for the Russian space program in less than a month.
 Progress M-27M was lost after an issue with the third stage of its Soyuz launcher caused the vehicle to be placed in a sub-optimal orbit with an uncontrolled spin.
 That launch has caused a delay in the next manned mission to the International Space Station (ISS).
 This latest mishap may delay that mission even further.

 The satellite was designed to expand coverage for Mexico and was to be used for secure communications.
 The spacecraft carried transponders in the Ku and L bands.
 Power was to be provided by 2 five-segment solar arrays producing up to 14 kW of energy.
 The spacecraft had a mass of more than 11,740 pounds (5,325 kg) and had a planned operational life of 15 years.
-Its final destination was an orbital point at 113 degrees west, a Geostationary orbit of 8,985 by 35,786 kilometers, inclination of 20.1 degrees.
+Its final destination was a geostationary orbit of 8,985 by 35,786 kilometers with an orbital point at 113 degrees West and an inclination of 20.1 degrees.

 The Proton-M rocket is powered at liftoff by six RD-275M engines.
 Nominally, after a burn time of just over 2 minutes, the second stage cuts in and burns for 3 more minutes using its cluster of four engines.
 The Briz-M upper stage uses an S5.98 engine to propel payload to its final operational location.